 On the podcast player below you can choose Leon’s episode on one from the recent listing…

-ROSE PRUNING: MAKING ORDER OUT OF CHAOS – Rose Chat Podcast
+GARDENS OF THE NORTHEAST – Rose Chat Podcast

 Friends, hope you are safe and warm and have enough garden planning going on to make you think spring.
 It’s coming!
 43 days!